tooevangelist/flexible-jekyll/speakers-guide.md

 ## Do you have a schedule for future events?
 The high ambition is to have biweekly events.
 The first place we announce our events is [devrelevents.eventbrite.com](https://devrelevents.eventbrite.com/).
-Themes for the events are often defined by the speakers.
+Themes for events are often defined by the speakers.
 So let us know of a topic you'd like to deliver a talk about.
 We'll pair you up with peers and will arrange a devrel event around your topic.

+*NOTE:* If you need help with starting a community meetup of your own, perhaps we can help.
+See [readme.md](/README.md)

 #### Current event plan:
 * One more public speaking for programmers meetup